chef-boneyard/chef_nginx/README.md

 ## nginx vs. chef_nginx

 This cookbook is a fork from the 2.7.x branch of the [community nginx cookbook](https://github.com/miketheman/nginx).
-This branch will be actively supported by Chef Software.

-We will continue to migrate the cookbook to a more resource driven model, with incremental changes that are non-breaking when possible.
+This fork will be actively supported by Chef Software and we will continue to migrate the cookbook to a more resource driven model, with incremental changes following the SemVer model.

-If this cookbook is eventually merged into the `nginx` namespace on the supermarket, this `chef_nginx` cookbook will receive updates in parallel (mirroring) in order to minimize disruption to users that have adopted this cookbook.

 ## Requirements